danbaryak/luminis-racer/README.md

 Left Arrow      | Change steering to the left (from STRAIGHT to LEFT or from RIGHT to STRAIGHT)

 When the user presses a key, the client sends it to the server side.
-The server will only process a key command once every configured time interval (initialized to 1 second).
+The server will only process a key command once every configurable time interval (initialized to 500 ms).

 The car is a little difficult to handle at first and it takes some practice, especially if there is a large communication delay between the client and server.
-I've improved it to some extent by using client side 'predication', guessing where the car will be after the server processes the key command (only if the server accepts the command, meaning that there are no previous keystroke that should be handled)
+I've improved it to some extent by using client side 'predication' (as described in <a href="http://www.gabrielgambetta.com/fast_paced_multiplayer.html">this</a> excellant article), guessing where the car will be after the server processes the key command (only if the server accepts the command, meaning that there are no previous keystroke that should be handled)

 <h4>Technologies used:</h4>